pal1000/mesa-dist-win/buildscript/readme.md

 - if you want to build Mesa3D with OpenMP support;
 - if you want to build Mesa3D with floating-point textures and renderbuffers support;
 - if LLVM is used and if it's a 64-bit build you are asked if you want to build swr;
-- if you want to build GLAPI and GLES support;
+- if you want to build GLAPI and GLES as shared libraries;
-- if you want to do an express configuration of Mesa3D build which includes libgl-gdi, graw-gdi, graw-null and osmesa targets by default with OpenGL ES added if GLES and GLAPI support is enabled;
+- if you want to do an express configuration of Mesa3D build which includes libgl-gdi, graw-gdi, graw-null and osmesa targets by default with OpenGL ES standalone libraries added if GLES and GLAPI are built as shared libraries;
 - if you didn't opt-in for express configuration you are asked if you want to build off-screen rendering driver(s);
 - if you didn't opt-in for express configuration you are asked if you want to build graw;
 - if you want to do a clean build;